Communicating the findings of research is an essential stage of the research process.

 To improve this situation, CareSearch collects abstracts and posters from a number of key conferences and from non-indexed journals in its Grey Literature collection, and this database is searchable.
 Communicating findings to the media may also be important in some circumstances.

-The Primary Health Care Research and Information Service (PHCRIS) provides a useful set of factsheets to help with the practical aspects of the dissemination process, including writing abstracts, preparing effective posters and PowerPoint presentations, and writing media releases.
+The Primary Health Care Research and Information Service (PHCRIS) provides useful information to help with the practical aspects of the dissemination process, including writing abstracts, preparing effective posters and PowerPoint presentations, and writing media releases.

 CareSearch in conjunction with the Centre for Research Excellence in End-of-Life Care has developed a module Disseminating Research Findings.
 This module looks at communicating research findings in a thoughtful, planned way.